Windradyne: Commemoration

 A Wiradjuri burial site on Brucedale Station containing two graves was marked by the Bathurst District Historical Society in 1954 with a monument, plaque, and stone axe-head as the "resting place of Windradene [sic]".
 In May 2000 the site was placed under a voluntary conservation order, and in the same year the National Parks & Wildlife Service placed a boundary fence around the graves.
 The grave site was subsequently gazetted on 10 March 2006 under the Heritage Act as being a site of state significance, referred to as the Grave of Windradyne.

 The Wiradjuri people still revere Windradyne today as a great warrior, and his grave site is recognised and respected as an important site.
 While traditionally carved trees that are recorded to have marked the site from the time of his burial are no longer present, in more recent times Wiradjuri people have planted a group of trees around the grave site in a traditional diamond shaped pattern.

 A suburb of Bathurst is named after Windradyne, as is one of the student residence buildings at Charles Sturt University, Wagga Wagga.

 In 2004 Windradyne was one of two Indigenous Australians commemorated as part of an installation in the New South Wales Parliament Buildings in Sydney.
 The other man commemorated was Pemulwuy who fought against European settlement in the Sydney district.
 Two cloaks representing each of the fighters were on display.
 The inscription for the cloak representing Windradyne read:

 In 2008 Windradyne's story was featured in the first episode of the award-winning seven-part SBS documentary series First Australians.
+He is the subject of the song of that name, released by Troy Cassar-Daley on his album "Between the Fires."